 There are many benefits to using a compression wrap after intense soccer sessions.

-A compression wrap helps support and stabilize muscles, reducing pain, swelling, and muscle fatigue.
+A compression wrap helps support and stabilize muscles, reducing pain, swelling, and fatigue.

 Compression wraps also help improve blood flow to the muscles, which can help relieve pain and speed up recovery time.